jebogaert/Memoire/README.md

 # Memoire

 This is the git corresponding to Jeremie Bogaert's master thesis.
-Some of the appendix, judge as useful but too big to be included in the submission are included here.
+Some of the appendix, judged as useful but too big to be included in the submission are included here.
 You can find:

 1)The LDA html file that helps to find the different topics